PrimeDominus/medical-appointment-scheduling-server/README.md

 post /Attendances/generateRandomAttendances
 ```
 Some of these endpoints have an optional `locale` parameter to generate test data appropriate for a specific locale (currently only `de` and `en`).
 Just use the API explorer to find out about it.

-## Demo application
-The latest master of this repository is always published to [Heroku](https://scheduling-server.herokuapp.com/).
-You can either use the [API directly](https://scheduling-server.herokuapp.com/api/patients), browse the [API explorer](https://scheduling-server.herokuapp.com/explorer) or take a [look through the frontend](https://scheduling-client.herokuapp.com).

-Due to the limitations of Heroku's free dynos and database service, it might take a while for the application to load initially.
-Also, there is a 10k row limit for free databases.
-Sometimes you might have to wipe test data other users created before being able to add new content.